Leader : Elizabeth Bland

 When and where do we meet?

-2nd and 4th Tuesdays of the month, 2pm to 3.30pm, in the Castleberg Room (Victoria Hall).
+2nd and 4th Tuesdays of the month, 2pm to 3.45pm in The Friends Meeting House.